wes-brooks/wrbrooks.github.io/_posts/2015-07-06-bootstrap.md

 ## Question 2
 A bootstrap approach was used to simulate the distribution of the sample mean.
 With $B=1000$, $B$ independent resamples of size $N=16$ were drawn (with replacement) from the original data.
-The histogram of these resamples is below.
+Then the mean of each resample was calculated.
+The histogram of these resampled means is below.

 ![Histogram of paint thickness resamples](/images/2015/7/6/hist.png){:.pure-img}